 - Keep gifts and valuables out of sight as much as possible.
 If you have been shopping or delivering to friends and relatives, don’t leave your packages in plain sight in the back seat, someone who may not have been planning on robbing you may get the idea to do so as they are passing by and see what’s in your car.
 Things are much safer in the trunk.
 If possible, park in lighted or monitored areas.

-- If you’re traveling for a couple of days or a couple of hours, a lighted home will deter many theives.
+- If you’re traveling for a couple of days or a couple of hours, keeping your home lighted will deter many thieves.

 - Try to make your home not look vacant by leaving lights or even music on.

-- If you will be gone for a few days, have your mail delivery either stopped or have a neighbor pick it up for you
+- If you will be gone for a few days, have your mail delivery either held at the post office or have a neighbor pick it up for you

 - Having a security system is always a good investment.

-- Avoid displaying large amounts of cash when you are out shopping…people are watching, and those are the kinds of things they notice.
-If you prefer to use cash rather than credit cards and you need to carry a good amount with you, divide it into smaller amounts, so when you get it out to pay, it will not be obvious that you’re carrying a large sum with you.
+- Avoid displaying large amounts of cash when you are out shopping…people are watching, and those are the kinds of things that get noticed.
+If you prefer to use cash rather than credit cards and you need to carry a good amount with you, divide it into smaller amounts, so when you get it out to pay, it will not be obvious that you’re carrying large sums of money with you.